AndrewFarley/coap-for-aws-iot/README.md

 ## Why AWS IoT + CoAP?

 This concept and implementation doesn't currently exist, although at the core of it it should be fairly simple especially if it is data ingestion only.
 CoAP on AWS IoT opens up AWS IoT to a much wider range of consumers and up-and-comers in the world of IoT.

+## Footnotes / Problems / Fore-Thoughts
+ * AWS Load Balancers do NOT do UDP, so load balancing this via traditional means on AWS is not possible.
+ * I researched using AWS EKS / Fargate or such technologies, since they mostly rely on the AWS Load Balancers, I had to stay away from them unfortunately.
+I could use Fargate without a Load Balancer, but I would not actually get a traditional static IP that I could guarantee wouldn't change.
+ * For the absolute lowest-power utilization of a IoT device, I'd recommend not using DNS, instead just hardcoding IP addresses into their firmware.
+Since we can get Static IPs from AWS, this is fairly simple, and this is the concept leverage in this example.
+ * The current idea/concept/implementation isn't built for the "full" CoAP spec including Observing or two-way communication at the moment.
+This will be for data ingestion via CoAP alone.
+This concept could be expanded to include those patterns if desired, but would require expanding the reach and capabilities of the ingestion server, which I would like to avoid for now.